ropensci-archive/roweb2/content/blog/2018-04-03-rtika-introduction.md

 #> 0.006245
 ```

 For this batch, the efficiency compared favorably to `antiword`, even with the overhead of loading Tika.
 I estimate that starting Tika, loading the Java parsers each time, loading the file list from R, and reading the files back into an R object took a few extra seconds.
-The overall reduced time effort led me to think about the broader applications of Tika.
+The reduced time effort processing the entire batch led me to think about the broader applications of Tika.
 This was too good not to share, but I was apprehensive about maintaining a package over many years.
 The rOpenSci organization was ready to help.

 #### Lessons Learned